alexsilva/sha1.lua-fallback/README.md

 Credits
 =======

+Converted to lua 3.2 by Alex Silva and Optimized by Alessandro Hecht

-This is a cleanup of an implementation by Eike Decker - http://cube3d.de/uploads/Main/sha1.txt,
+This is a cleanup of an implementation by Eike Decker - http://cube3d.de/uploads/Main/sha1.txt (lua 5.1),

-Which in turn was based on an original implementation by Jeffrey Friedl - http://regex.info/blog/lua/sha1
+Which in turn was based on an original implementation by Jeffrey Friedl - http://regex.info/blog/lua/sha1 (lua 5.1)

 The original algorithm is http://www.itl.nist.gov/fipspubs/fip180-1.htm